epflProjects/MachineLearning/Project02/README.md

 - Numpy

 ## Architecture of the Code
-The code is contained inside the `src/` folder.
 - `run.py` : the main script, which will perform predictions on a test file based on a loaded model.
 The script should take a bit less than 10 minutes to complete.
 See below all the parameters you can set.
 If you run `python3 run.py`(without parameters) you will obtain our best result.
 - `train.py` : file containing a complete training of a convolutional neural network.
 See below all the parameters you can set.
 - `models.py` : file containing methods that implement 2 different convolutional neural networks (CNN).